steamclock/steamclog-swift/README.md

 `User(name: "Name", uuid: <redacted>, email: "hi@steamclock.com", created: <redacted>)`

+## Custom Log Destinations

+In addition to the Sentry log destination that comes packaged with SteamcLog, you can create your own log destination and attach it to your SteamcLog instance using `attach`.

 ## Using SteamcLog with Netable

 If you're also using [Netable](https://github.com/steamclock/netable), you can pipe your logs directly from Netable into SteamcLog.